iCamilo/ios-lead-essentials-feed-api-challenge/README.md

 		- ⚠️ Important: ***You should only change the `LoadFeedFromRemoteUseCaseTests.swift` file to implement all test cases.***

+	- Do not change the indentation in the project.

+	- Do not rename the existing classes and files.

 4) Use the `Tests/LoadFeedFromRemoteUseCaseTests.swift` to validate your implementation.

-Uncomment and implement one test at a time following the TDD process: Make the test pass, commit, and move to the next one.
+	- Uncomment (CMD+/) and implement one test at a time following the TDD process:
+		- Make the test pass, commit, and move to the next one.

-5) While developing your solutions, run all tests with CMD+U.
+	- While developing your solutions, run all tests with CMD+U.

+5) Errors should be handled accordingly.
+	- There shouldn't be *any* force-unwrap `!` or `fatalError` in production code.

+	- There shouldn't be empty `catch` blocks.

+	- There shouldn't be any `print` statements, such as `print(error)`.

-6) When all tests are passing and you're done implementing your solution, create a Pull Request from your branch to the main challenge repo **with the title: "Your Name - Feed API Challenge**.
+6) When all tests are passing and you're done implementing a *clean solution*, create a Pull Request from your branch to the main challenge repo with the title:  **Your Name - Feed API Challenge**.

-**7) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.**
+7) Post a comment in the challenge page in the academy with the link to your PR, so we can review your solution and provide feedback.

 ## Guidelines